RowanReda/Binary-Classification-of-Heart-Disease-using-a-Multi-Layer-Perceptron-MLP-with-Keras/README.md

-# Heart Disease Prediction Model
+# Neural Network for Iris Classification

 ## Objective

-The objective of this project is to build a neural network model using PyTorch to predict heart disease based on various health indicators.
-The project involves preprocessing the dataset, training the model, and evaluating its performance using metrics like accuracy, confusion matrix, classification report, and ROC-AUC curves.
+The objective of this project is to build a neural network for multiclass classification on the famous **Iris dataset** using PyTorch.
+The network will predict the species of Iris flowers based on four features: sepal length, sepal width, petal length, and petal width.
+The classification results are evaluated using metrics like accuracy, confusion matrix, and ROC-AUC curves.

 ## Dataset Description

-The dataset used for this project is named **`heart_disease_health_indicators.csv`**.
-It contains health-related indicators that are associated with heart disease.
-The dataset includes the following columns:
+The dataset used is the Iris dataset, which contains 150 instances of Iris flowers, each belonging to one of three species: Setosa, Versicolor, or Virginica.
+The dataset consists of:

-- **HighBP**: Indicator for high blood pressure.
+- 4 features:
-- **BMI**: Body Mass Index.
+  - `SepalLengthCm`
-- **Smoker**: Whether the person is a smoker.
+  - `SepalWidthCm`
-- **Diabetes**: Whether the person has diabetes.
+  - `PetalLengthCm`
-- **...and other health indicators...**
+  - `PetalWidthCm`

-The target variable is `HeartDiseaseorAttack`, where:
+- 1 target (class):
-- `0` indicates no heart disease or attack.
+  - `Species` (3 unique classes: Setosa, Versicolor, Virginica)

-- `1` indicates heart disease or an attack.
+The CSV file should be placed at the path specified in the code (`C:\Users\Rabab\Downloads\iris.csv`).

 ## Steps to Run the Code in Colab
 1. Open [Google Colab](https://colab.research.google.com/).
 2. Click on **File** > **Upload notebook** to upload your `.ipynb` file.
 3. Install the required libraries by running !pip install torch torchvision pandas sklearn matplotlib in a new cell.
-4. Upload the Housing-1.csv file to Colab.
+4. Upload the iris.csv file to Colab.
-5. Ensure the `Housing-1.csv` dataset is uploaded to the same directory as your notebook.
+5. Ensure the `iris.csv` dataset is uploaded to the same directory as your notebook.
 6. Execute each cell sequentially to preprocess the dataset, train the model, and evaluate its performance.

 ## Dependencies